latest nhpb_banner 1__compressed2

 Financial assistance paying bills, free food and basic needs

-They offer and manage a Community Housing Assistance Program that will provide the grants or loans to tenants, homeowners or those who need a place to live..
+They offer and manage a Community Housing Assistance Program that will provide the grants or loans to tenants, homeowners or those who need a place to live.
 The funds help with rent, mortgage payments, or security deposit assistance to families and individuals who have experienced a financial hardship, such as recently becoming unemployed or if they have had their work hours cut.
 Call NEON at (203) 899-2420 or (203) 899-2483

-Another local non profit, Bridgeport based LifeBridge Community Services (formerly FSW), offers rent and housing assistance to tenants as well as homeowners.
+Another local non profit, Bridgeport based LifeBridge Community Services (formerly FSW), offers rent and housing assistance to tenants as well as mortgage relief to homeowners.
 They offer Rent Payment Assistance, Utility and Heating Bill Help, and other support for tenants.
 The goal is to help keep them in their homes or apartments, especially single mothers or dads.

 City of Bridgeport - Health And Social Services works with local agencies to run the Homeless Prevention and Rehousing Program.
 It can provide money for paying rent if someone faces an eviction.
 Call (203) 576-7416 or (203) 332-3023.
 There will also be information on homeless shelters (including for adults with kids), motel voucher programs and free basic needs including food or meals.
+The location of the government office is 925 Housatonic Ave, Bridgeport, CT 06606.

 Additional funds for paying a portion of rental expense, or willbe a part of a security deposit for a new home, is available.
 A number of other Bridgeport, Norwalk and other towns have churches, non-profits, and other organizations that focus on offering rent help.
 Get more information on Fairfield County CT rent assistance.

-Action for Bridgeport Community Development Inc. (ABCD) offers various resources for Fairfield County families.
+Alliance for Community Empowerment (previously known as ABCD) offers various resources for Fairfield County families.
 They are located at 1070 Park Avenue, Bridgeport, CT 06604, Phone: (203) 366-8241.

-• Contingency Heating Assistance Program (CHAP) - The Connecticut CHAP program is available for households is their income is higher then the Federal Poverty guidelines yet do not exceed 60% of the State Median income level.
+• Contingency Heating Assistance Program (CHAP) - The Connecticut CHAP program is available for Fairfield County households is their income is higher then the Federal Poverty guidelines yet do not exceed 60% of the State Median income level.
 The qualifying household can receive a one time cash grant benefit payment and in the case of a deliverable fuel a crisis payment.

 • Food distribution - The community action agency both has information on, and partners with various churches, food banks, and pantries.
 The main goal is to ensure people have food on their table every day.